 Mesh: pros and cons

-• Occasionally mesh can be become infected but careful surgery and antibiotics can minimise this risk.
+• Occasionally mesh can become infected but careful surgery and antibiotics can minimise this risk.

-• Some newer meshes are made of a synthetic inner component and a protective animal derived outer component.
-This may help reduce certain risks associated with mesh placement.
+• Some newer meshes eg Oviex TM are made of a synthetic inner component and a protective animal derived outer component.
+This appears to be beneficial at reducing hernia recurrence in certain settings.

 How to book a consultation